Dookudu: Box office

-Dookudu had the largest opening for a Telugu film, and collected a share of ₹10.11 crore and a gross of ₹12.58 crore on the first day of its release.
-The film grossed nearly ₹4.5 crore on its first day at the Overseas Box office.
-The film crossed the $1 million mark in the United States and grossed ₹1.5 crore in two days, in United Kingdom, Australia, Dubai and Canada.
+Dookudu crossed the $1 million mark in the United States and grossed ₹1.5 crore in two days, in United Kingdom, Australia, Dubai and Canada.
 The film's three-day worldwide total became ₹21.22 crore and in three days, the film surpassed the records set by Magadheera and Simha in terms of first weekend collections.
-It collected a share of ₹25.55 crore and grossed ₹50.07 crore in its first week.
-The film collected ₹0.51 crore in its first week at the Chennai box office.

 By the end of its second week, Dookudu grossed ₹70 crore at the worldwide box office.
 The film grossed roughly ₹112 crore by the end of its lifetime run at the worldwide Box office.
 The film completed 50 days in 312 centres and 100 days in 63 centres.
-The film earned a share of over ₹58.9 crore at the worldwide Box office in its lifetime.

 Legacy

 Dookudu became one of the biggest hits in the history of Telugu cinema and was the biggest hit in Babu's career by the end of its lifetime run.
 The film ended the five-year career slump of Babu and marked his image makeover.
 The Times of India called it one of the top ten must watch Telugu films of 2011.
 The Los Angeles Times wrote a special article about Babu and the film's massive collections in United States and called the film "The biggest hit you've never heard of".
 After the film's gross crossed ₹1 billion, Income Tax Department officials conducted a raid on the Jubilee Hills residence of Babu as he was rumoured to get a remuneration of more than ₹120 million for his next projects.

 The film's success made Samantha one of the most sought heroines in Telugu cinema.
 Melton received more offers for performing item numbers post the film's release.
-Dasari Narayana Rao said the film arrived at the right time and had provided a good amount of relief to the Telugu film industry, which was under a huge loss at that point of time.
-Samantha auctioned the costumes used by Babu in the film for raising funds for the charity organisation "Pratyusha".
 Vaitla's next film with Babu namely Aagadu (2014), which too was produced by 14 Reels Entertainment and had the same technical crew of this film, was a failure at the box office.
 The Hindu cited similarities with Dookudu as one of the reasons of the film's failure.